 - in-class support from Teaching Assistants

-- a weekly Social Skills Group session, which focuses on social interaction and social communication, run by the Specialist Teacher and our Speech and Language Therapist
+- a weekly Social Skills Group session, which focuses on social interaction and social communication, run by the Specialist Teacher and overseen by our Speech and Language Therapist

 - Mostly, students receive considerably more support than this, including: